– Heartwood Path Waypoint 1.3 –

-Those who engage in the HumaNatureConnect activities throughout the Path, for example, are embodying Hume’s emphasis on the importance of direct sensation.
+Those who engage in the HumaNatureConnect Activities throughout the Path, for example, are embodying Hume’s emphasis on the importance of direct sensation.
 I believe the element of attraction, so pivotal in all Heartwood Path HumanNatureConnect Activities, can be thought of as one of Hume’s “impressions”–– a conception that results from outer-world phenomena and are more passionate, lively, and forcible than a more feeble “idea” (Pratt) which arises after an inner world, mental reflection.

-Through such inner reflections, ideas, and outer world impressions of outer world phenomena, one may consider that the world’s greatest need is the improvement of healthcare worldwide, or a more equitable distribution of food and water, or for improved education globally, or any of a number of actual, significant needs.
-But, for the purposes of this series of courses, let us for the moment determine that all of these needs are secondary to the primary need of environmental sustainability, for without a suitable and sustainable environment there cannot be any significant and enduring resolution of all of the other imaginable or verifiable needs.
+Through such inner reflections, ideas, and inner world impressions of outer world phenomena, one may consider that the world’s greatest need is the improvement of healthcare worldwide, or a more equitable distribution of food and water, or for improved education globally, or any of a number of actual, significant needs.
+For the purposes of this series of courses, let us for the moment determine that all of these needs are secondary to the primary need of environmental sustainability, for without a suitable and sustainable environment there cannot be any significant and enduring resolution of all of the other imaginable or verifiable needs.

 Our destination, therefore, is an intersection of “happiness” and “the world’s greatest need--a “place” in your life that is at once metaphorical but also actually reachable.
 I call this place “Gladandgreen Junction.”
-Let’s us now break this name down into its three components because, in doing so, we will illustrate the purpose of following the Heartwood Path.
+Let us now break this name down into its three components because, in doing so, we will illustrate the purpose of following the Heartwood Path.